Zurich-Blockchain-RnD/another-md-based-website/Homepage.md

 title: Homepage
 permalink: /
 ---
-Write instructions for users to use this site
+Write instructions for users to how to use this site